artichoke/artichoke/README.md

 - The only supported encodings are UTF-8,
   [maybe UTF-8](https://github.com/BurntSushi/bstr), and binary.
 - Ruby source files are always interpreted as UTF-8.
+- No equivalent C API, which means C extensions are unsupported.